Frequently Asked Questions

 Do you accept credit cards for payment?

 We do allow credit card payments.
-The University accepts VISA, MC, Discover and AMEX for payments made at the Cashier’s Window as well as payments made via the student portal or the public portal.
+The University accepts VISA, MC, Discover and AMEX for payments made at the Cashier’s Window as well as payments made via the student portal.
 For security purposes, payments are not accepted over the phone.

 How can I check the account balance on the student account?